alexfikl/orbitkit/docs/index.rst

    can and will change frequently for the foreseeable future).
 This is also meant as a personal bag of tricks and will not necessarily be consistent or complete.

-This is bag of random utilities that can be used to analyse and visualize continuous dynamical systems.
+This is bag of random utilities that can be used to analyze and visualize continuous dynamical systems.
 It will mainly grow as various needs arise and it does not aim to be a general framework for dynamical systems.